 Views: A donut chart that presents the percentage of total unique visitors who are known or anonymous.
 The center shows the total number of unique visitors.
 Tooltips show the number of users for that section (e.g, the number of known or anonymous users).

-Segmented Views: A donut chart that presents the percentage of known individuals who belong or do not belong to one or more Analytics Cloud Segment.
+Segmented Views: A donut chart that presents the percentage of known individuals who belong or do not belong to one or more Analytics Cloud Segments.
 The center shows the total number of known individuals.
-Note that the total number may include some anonymous individuals depending on the segmentation criteria.
-Tooltips show the number of users for that section (e.g, the number of users belonging to one or more Segments).
+Note that only the known individuals are used to calculate this chart.

 Viewer Segments: A bar chart that shows the percentage of known individuals that comprise each Segment.
 The chart shows a bar for each of the top five Segments, and then aggregates the remaining Segments into the last bar.
 A tooltip on the last bar shows the values for each of the remaining Segments.